-The statutory dismissal and disciplinary procedures, as set out in the Employment (Northern Ireland) Order 2003 Schedule 1, Part 1, apply only to employees and this term is used throughout Sections 1 and 2 of this Code.
+The statutory dismissal and disciplinary procedures, as set out in (citation), apply only to employees and this term is used throughout sections 1 and 2 of the Code.
 However, it is good practice to allow all workers access to disciplinary and grievance procedures.
-The statutory right to be accompanied at certain types of disciplinary and grievance hearings as set out in Article 12 of the Employment Relations (Northern Ireland) Order 1999 (S.I.
-1999/2790 (N.I.
-9)), as amended by Article 18 of the Employment Relations (Northern Ireland) Order 2004 (S.I.
-2004/3078 (N.I.
-19)), applies to all workers (which includes employees) and this term is used in Section 3 of this Code except where reference is made to the right of accompaniment under the statutory discipline and dismissal procedures.
+The statutory right to be accompanied at certain types of disciplinary and grievance hearings as set out in the Employment Relations (Northern Ireland) Order 1999 applies to all workers (which includes employees) and this term is used in section 3 of the Code except where reference is made to the right of accompaniment under the statutory discipline and dismissal procedures.

 A failure to follow any part of this Code does not, in itself, make a person or organisation liable to proceedings.
-However, industrial tribunals shall take this Code into account when considering relevant cases.
-Similarly, arbitrators appointed by the LRA to determine relevant cases under the LRA Arbitration Scheme shall take this Code into account.
+However, tribunals shall take the Code into account when considering relevant cases.
+Similarly, arbitrators appointed by the LRA to determine relevant cases under the LRA Arbitration Scheme shall take the Code into account.